NuanceAiDev/RankSphere/README.md

-# RankSphere - SEO Rank Tracking Dashboard
+# Nuance Digital - SEO Rank Tracking Dashboard

 A modern, comprehensive SEO dashboard application built for agencies to manage multiple clients and track their keyword rankings with monthly snapshots and professional reporting.